apioo/psx/doc/concept/data.rst

 Writing responses
 -----------------

-PSX uses a data writer conecpt to transform the data which was produced by the controller into an fitting format for the client.
+PSX analyzes the object graph which was produced by the controller and uses an writer to produce the fitting data format for the client.
 What content is served depends on the Accept header or the GET parameter format.
+More informations about the object graph at :doc:`object_graph`

 Available data writer
 ---------------------